2025 Winter Wolf Watching and Learning in Yellowstone

 Need to Know

 Regarding Wolves: Wolves are in Yellowstone year-round, but the mid-winter months are known for the quantity and quality of wolf sightings, especially in the Lamar Valley.
 During the winter, less foliage and the white snow make it easier to see the wolves, and the cold weather drives their prey into the valleys, where they, too, are more easily sighted.
 In addition, the wolf packs living in the Lamar Valley have become accustomed to humans along the roads, and are less likely to hide.
 This combination makes sightings of wolves in this area common during the winter.
-BUT conditions vary, and wolves here live wild and free: we can never guarantee that you will see wolves or any other wildlife, nor can we promise exactly what your experience will be.
+BUT conditions vary, and wolves here live wild and free: we do not guarantee that you will see wolves or any other wildlife, nor can we promise exactly what your experience will be.

 Early Mornings: The best time for wolf sightings is usually around and slightly after first light.
 That means we must depart as early as 5AM depending on the time of dawn and sunrise.
 If you miss the daily start time, you will be left at the lodge for the day, we will not hold the rest of the group.